CarsonMcKinstry/pwa-notes/README.md

 ### Service Workers

 This is the bread and butter of offline web applications.
 Service workers sit in between your application and the outside world, in essence controlling the network layer.
+This allows us to control how our application behaves when there isn't an internet connection.
 Things you can do with service workers:

 - Caching files
 - Caching network response